-In a pooled analysis of 10 placebo-controlled trials, increases to > 3 times the upper limit of normal in ALT occurred in 5.3% of patients taking fenofibrate at doses equivalent to 96 mg to 145 mg fenofibrate daily versus 1.1% of patients treated with placebo [see Warnings and Precautions (5.2)].
-In an 8-week study, the incidence of ALT or AST elevations \ge 3 times the upper limit of normal was 13% in patients receiving dosages equivalent to 96 mg to 145 mg fenofibrate daily and was 0% in those receiving dosages equivalent to 48 mg or less fenofibrate daily or placebo.
+In a pooled analysis of 10 placebo-controlled trials, increases to > 3 times the upper limit of normal in ALT occurred in 5.3% of patients taking fenofibrate at doses equivalent to 107 mg to 160 mg fenofibrate daily versus 1.1% of patients treated with placebo.
+In an 8-week study, the incidence of ALT or AST elevations ≥ 3 times the upper limit of normal was 13% in patients receiving dosages equivalent to 107 mg to 160 mg fenofibrate daily and was 0% in those receiving dosages equivalent to 54 mg or less fenofibrate daily or placebo.